overhide/overhide/docs/glossary.md

 #### datastore-value

-Each datastore-value is somehow encrypted.
+Each datastore-value is usually encrypted.
 Details of encryption depend on the client library.

 The encryption key used for the datastore-value is the *datastore-value-secret*.